nkummer/Vion_Identification/README.md

 Three files are created, Data2, data3 and data4.
 The document data4 will be use to creat heatmaps.

-## TTo use the code, change the name of the CSV file in the beggining of the code.
+## To use the code, change the name of the CSV file in the beggining of the code.